 They ship all products with minimal packaging.

 Brooklyn Made Natural’s Loofah Alternative

-When it comes to the most eco friendly body loofah, basic is better.
+When it comes to the most eco-friendly body scrubber, basic is better.

-That’s exactly what you’ll get with the loofah sponges from Brooklyn Made Natural.
+That’s exactly what you’ll get with the 100% natural and compostable loofahs from Brooklyn Made Natural.

 About Brooklyn Made Natural